-For any integers $k_1,\dots,k_r\ge2$, the series \cref{eq:wp-def} converges on $\C\setminus L_\tau$, and defines a meromorphic function on $\C$ that has poles only at the lattice points $L_\tau$.
-We can check that all multiple $\wp$-functions are elliptic functions whose poles occur only at $L_\tau$ and have an order at most $\max\{k_1,\dots,k_r\}$.
-Although the multiple $\wp$-function does not depart from the framework of the classical elliptic functions, we succeed in obtaining an explicit expression in terms of the original $\wp$-function, and it gives some nice applications.
-An important perspective is that the multiple $\wp$-functions are linked to the \emph{multiple Eisenstein series} and have some applications to them.
-The notion of multiple sums over the lattice originates in the study of the multiple Eisenstein series $\til{G}_{k_1,\dots,k_r}(\tau)$, which was first introduced in Gangl--Kaneko--Zagier \cite{GKZ}, defined for $k_1,\dots,k_r\ge2$ by
+For any integers $k_1,\dots,k_r\ge2$, the series \cref{eq:wp-def} converges on $\C\setminus L_\tau$, and defines a meromorphic function on $\C$ that has poles only at the lattice points in $L_\tau$.
+We show in \Cref{lem:doubly-multi-p} that our multiple $\wp$-function is an elliptic function whose poles occur only at $L_\tau$ and have an order at most $\max\{k_1,\dots,k_r\}$.
+In this paper, we establish an explicit formula for multiple $\wp$-functions using in terms of the classical $\wp$-function, and derive several applications.
+An important perspective is that multiple $\wp$-functions are closely related to \emph{multiple Eisenstein series}.
+The multiple Eisenstein series $\til{G}_{k_1,\dots,k_r}(\tau)$, introduced by Gangl, Kaneko and Zagier (\cite{GKZ}) in the case $r=2$, is a holomorphic fention on the upper half plane, defined for $k_1,\dots,k_r\ge2$ by